On the nonexistence of ternary extremal self-dual codes: Introduction

-where $j=n/S$, $m=[j/R]=[n/RS]$.
-We call the $W^{\ast}(X, Y)$ extremal weight enumerator.
-It is easy to see that the weight enumerator of the extremal code is extremal weight enumerator.
-If there exist the negative coefficient of $W^{\ast}(X, Y)$, then such a extremal code does not exist.
+This is called an extremal weight enumerator and a code having this weight enumerator is a ternary extremal code of length $n$.
+If there exists a negative coefficient of $W^{\ast}(x, y)$, then such an extremal code does not exist.
 In fact, the following results hold.